Table of Contents

 with discount code:

 The preferred sampling strategy for the outcome evaluation is random sampling.
 Under this approach, every member of the population has an equal probability of being chosen to take part in the research.
 In addition, the sampling process is usually done using a single step whereby each participant is chosen without considering other members within the population of interest.
 The specific simple random sampling technique that will be used in the outcome evaluation is a computer-aided random selection.
 This implies that members of the population in the nursing facility database will be ordered, and a computer program instructed to make, say 80 random selections that will be studied using the Ambassador Rounds program.
-The rationale underpinning the choice of the mentioned sampling strategy draws upon the fact that an unbiased sample plays a critical role in making conclusive innferences from the findings of the research.
+The rationale underpinning the choice of the mentioned sampling strategy draws upon the fact that an unbiased sample plays a critical role in making conclusive inferences from the fiindings of the research.
 In addition, the unprejudiced sample can enable the researcher to generalize the obtained results (Seale, 2004).
 Another reason for the use of the random sampling strategy relates to the ease with which the sample can be assembled, and to the fact that random sampling increases the representativeness of the sample with regard to the population being studied.

 In any social research, the unit of analysis describes the “who” or “what” that is being analyzed (Bailey, 2008).
 In this outcome evaluation, the unit of analysis will be comprised of individuals who are the residents and staff at the nursing home facility.
 The skilled nursing facility offers care services to adult residents, particularly older people residing there.
 As a result, it is imperative for the nursing home facility to make sure that its residents’ needs are fully met, and that their living conditions are good.
 Basing on this premise, the Ambassador Rounds program assesses the residents’ perception and satisfaction with a number of aspects associated with their living conditions or stay at the facility.
 Similarly, the staff (Ambassador) making the survey has to provide his/her evaluation of the residents’ living conditions.
 To this end, residents and staff at the facility will make the unit of analysis in the summative evaluation for the Ambassador Rounds program.